 - In the U.S., applying for a green card through the process known as adjustment of status

-What makes a person ineligible, requiring a waiver of inadmissibility?
+What makes a person inadmissible, requiring a waiver of inadmissibility?

 Many grounds for inadmissibility exist under U.S. immigration law.
-Most involve something a person has done that takes them afoul of the laws, but some are for things beyond a person's control, such as certain health issues.
-Section 212(a) of INA lists the grounds that make a person ineligible to receive a visa or admission to the U.S. (which includes adjustment of status), which are categorized in the areas of: Health-related grounds; Criminal and related grounds; Security and related grounds; Persons who would be a public charge; Illegal entrants and immigration violators; Persons lacking certain documentation; Persons who are ineligible for citizenship; Persons who have been deported from the U.S.; and "Miscellaneous."
+Most involve something a person has done that takes them afoul of the laws, but some are for things beyond a person’s control, such as certain health issues.
+Section 212(a) of INA lists the grounds that make a person ineligible to receive a visa or admission to the U.S. (which includes getting a green card through adjustment of status), which are categorized in the areas of: Health-related grounds; Criminal and related grounds; Security and related grounds; Persons who would be a public charge; Illegal entrants and immigration violators; Persons lacking certain documentation; Persons who are ineligible for citizenship; Persons who have been deported from the U.S.; and Miscellaneous.

-Some of the more commonly encountered grounds of ineligibility include:
+Some of the more commonly encountered grounds of inadmissibility include:

 - Drug abuser or addict, one who has engaged in non-medical use of a controlled substance